5 Truths and Misconceptions That People Have About Tanzania Safaris

 In Tarangire, you should go for baobab trees, vervet monkeys and giraffes.

-In Serengeti, you should go for lions, leopards, endless plain and African savannah.
+In Serengeti, you should go for lions, leopards, endless plain and the African savannah.

 In Ngorongoro Crater, you should go for the wonder of nature and amazing wildlife living in the volcano crater.